West Metro Physics Teams

 Description: The Edina Center for Academic Excellence (ECAE), a nonprofit educational organization supporting high-potential students, sponsors the West Metro Physics Team (WMPT).
 This opportunity is open to top science and math students in grades 8 to 12.
-In order to appropriately challenge students with different experiences in math and physics, ECAE is offering two physics teams in the West Metro Physics Team program: Physics Team I and Physics Team II.
+In order to appropriately challenge students with different experiences in math and physics, ECAE is offers two physics teams in the West Metro Physics Team program: Physics Team I and Physics Team II.

 Physics Team I is algebra-based, with emphasis on teaching basic principles; no prior physics knowledge is necessary.
 Students are expected to be fluent in algebra, geometry, and trigonometry.
 The primary goal of Team I is to prepare students to successfully take the AP Physics 1 test; exceptional students will also perform well on the Physics Olympiad.